-Norfolk status Larger than Notocelia trimaculana and with finer, more oblique costal strigulae (i.e the small black dashes along the leading edge of the forewing are finer and more numerous than in N. trimaculana and roborana.)
+Larger than the similar Notocelia trimaculana and with finer, more oblique costal strigulae (i.e the small black dashes along the leading edge of the forewing are finer and more numerous than in N. trimaculana and roborana.)
 Specimens may require genitalia examination to confirm.

-Recorded in 26 (38%) of 69 10k Squares.
+Recorded in 27 (36%) of 74 10k Squares.
 First Recorded in 1874.
-Last Recorded in 2018.
+Last Recorded in 2021.
 Additional Stats